-Brimming with arresting scenery, wildlife havens and fascinating cultures fringed by the blissful Indian Ocean coastline, Tanzania is the quintessential African experience.
+Tanzania is the quintessential African experience.
+Brimming with arresting scenery, wildlife-filled national parks and fascinating cultures, all fringed by the blissful Indian Ocean coastline, Tanzania offers holidays to delight everyone.
 Whether you want to track the stampeding wildebeest across the Serengeti or swim with clown fish in the ocean, our Africa experts will provide you with the best tailor-made Tanzania holiday itinerary.

 In the north of the country you will find the most iconic Tanzania safari offerings.
 The vast 13250km² of the Serengeti is home to the greatest animal show in the world, the Great Migration.
 Nothing compares to witnessing the power and strength of this awe-inspiring natural wonder.
 The thundering herds of two million wildebeest, along with thousands of gazelles and zebras, follow the seasonal rains in a 1,000 km circular journey travelling across Tanzania from November to July, before taking their own ‘spring break’ from August to October on the plains of the Masai Mara.
 This monumental ecosystem supports a magnitude of animals, the list including 70,000 buffalo, 500 hippos, 4,000 giraffes with 4,000 lions, 1,000 leopards and 225 cheetahs.
 The predator versus prey interaction is truly survival of the fittest, a wonder to witness as the hungry predators follow close behind the prey in hopes of snapping up any weak stragglers.